buzden/deptycheck/docs/source/tutorials/t04-automatic-generator-derivation.md

 In this tutorial, we will use a single, running example—a file system `Entry`—to demonstrate the power of `deriveGen`.
 We will:

 1. Show how complex a manual generator for `Entry` would be.
 2. Replace it with a single `deriveGen` call.
 3. Learn how to provide an **external generator** to produce meaningful filenames.
 4. Learn how to **pass arguments** to the generator to make it context-aware.

 ## Prerequisites

 - Completion of [Installation and First Steps](t00-installation-and-setup.md) and the tutorials on [manual generation](t01-generator-monad.md), [emptiness](t02-handling-emptiness.md), and [coverage analysis](t03-measuring-test-coverage.md).

-### Create a new file named `DeriveTutorial.idr`.
+### Create a new file named `DeriveTutorial.idr`

 ```idris
 import Deriving.DepTyCheck.Gen -- For the deriveGen macro